This article is now a full fledged course on Udemy! There are 2+ hours of expanded content and training under the principles below.

-Over the past 10 years, I’ve been s-l-o-w-l-y making the change from a high-performing individual contributor or HPIC for short, to a Technical Manager.
+Over the past 10 years, I s-l-o-w-l-y made the change from a high-performing individual contributor (HPIC for short) to a Technical Manager.
 If you’re in the same boat or considering the transition, you may be wondering when someone is going to take you aside and say, “psstt — here’s how you do it”.

 This is an important journey in your career and will change how you view success and work.
 Let’s get started!

 What again, is a Technical Manager?

 In addition to relevent technical competency, atechnical manager are project managers, coaches, negotiators, and artists.

 As a project manager, they identify, justify, and schedule work to improve the output of the business.
 As a coach, they exhibit empathy towards their team but also to the needs of their customers.
 As a negotiator, they confidently achieve consensus between technical and non-technical department requirements.
 Like an artist, they highlight the team’s hard work through engaging visuals and storytelling.

 The world sorely needs good technical managers, so let’s take the first step because that means we need you.

 Transitioning from a hands-on, technical role into a strategic position will be the most challenging task in your career because it requires an entirely new way of understanding work.

 Let’s be honest— you’ve become a high-performing individual contributor because of your ability to: